Refer to 5–Finding Bad Memories and Healing Issues to identify trauma memories related to your meekness, humility, and gentleness issues listed below.

 Judgmental attitude: giving an opinion or estimate; criticism

 Loose UNHEALTHY BELIEFS AND LIES—bind in the opposite

 People must think well of me for me to be OK.
 I don’t matter.
-(Bind in – I matter to God and I please Him.)
+(Bind/put on: I matter to God, and I please Him.)

 Taking any means to get people to think well of me (manipulation)